maesenka/hibernate-spatial-demo/README.md

 }
 ```

-Spring Data REST also adds support for PUT and POST to update, resp. create Trajectory instances.
+Spring Data REST also adds support for `PUT` and `POST` to update and create Trajectory instances.
 To demonstrate that
 this works, let's change the duration attribute to 6 minutes for the trajectory we just retrieved.

 ```bash